dinoboards/ez80-for-rc/docs/index.md

   <li>Using precision tweezers, pick up one of the PCB pins and insert the shorter end into one of the sockets.
 Repeat this for all pins.
 Make sure each PCB pin is fully inserted; you should hear it click into place.</li>
 </ol>

+> Handle the PCB pins with care, as they can easily slip from your tweezers and flick away in any direction, including towards your eyes.

 <div class="image-gallery">
   <div class="image-column">